ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 This non-normative example illustrates RI claims representing Registered Access bona fide researcher status along with RI claims for access to specific Controlled Access data.
-These RI Claims would form a Passport when included in a JWT that is signed by an Identity Broker.
+These RI Claims would form a Passport when an Identity Broker signs a Passport Access Token and makes these claims available via the /userinfo endpoint.
 The claims for this example are:

 -   **AffiliationAndRole**: The person is a member of faculty at Stanford University as asserted by a Signing Official at Stanford.